-SEP IRAs
+SEP IRA

 A Simplified Employee Pension IRA (SEP IRA) is one of the easiest workplace retirement plans to set up and maintain for any business.

-What is a SEP IRA retirement plan?
+What is a SEP?

 A Simplified Employee Pension IRA (SEP IRA) plan is a type of workplace retirement plan that allows an employer to contribute tax-deductible dollars to the owner's and the employee's retirement account.
 SEP IRA plans are funded solely by employer contributions (employee deferrals are not permitted); each eligible employee generally receives the same percentage of their individual compensation amount, and that percentage is at the discretion of the employer from year to year.

-Benefits of SEP IRAs
+Benefits of a SEP IRA

 SEP IRA plans offer a range of benefits, including: